UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 ## Exercise 1

-The course website shows our pick of software development phases.
+The course website clearly shows how we preferred to group the different software development phases.
 What are these?

 ???- question "Answer"